 Manitoba

-St. Vital Park Trail: A favourite of Winnipeg residents and visitors, the seven-kilometre trail runs along the Red River in South Winnipeg and welcomes walkers and cyclists.
+South St. Vital Trail: A favourite spot for both walkers and cyclists, this seven-kilometre trail runs along the Red River in South Winnipeg.
 It features recreational sites that are seasonally converted for you to enjoy year-round.
-Playgrounds become toboggan slides; picnic areas become groomed cross-country skiing trails; and a beloved duck pond becomes a skating rink.
+Playgrounds become toboggan slides, picnic areas become groomed cross-country skiing trails, and a beloved duck pond becomes a skating rink.

-Transcona Trail: This multi-use asphalt path is frequented by pedestrians, cyclists, dog owners and nature enthusiasts.
-Follow the 6.7-kilometre pathway and enjoy the six parks it connects in the area, including an historic train park, natural limestone trails, untouched marshland, an off-leash dog-park and George Olive Park — a 16-acre wetland conservatory with ponds and waterfowl.
+Transcona Trail: This multi-use asphalt path is popular with walkers, cyclists, dog owners and nature enthusiasts.
+Follow the 6.7-kilometre pathway and enjoy the six parks it connects in the area.
+You can explore a historic train park, natural limestone trails, untouched marshland, an off-leash dog-park and George Olive Park — a 16-acre wetland conservatory with ponds and waterfowl.

 Saskatchewan